 4 – Is your grants.gov account for your organization and your Authorized Organization Representatives (AOR) up to date?

 5 – Each state has its own registration requirements, so we will generally say…is your state charitable registration up to date?
 Your online log-ins?
-Your Grants Gateway prequalification?
+(For example, if you are in New York, you need to worry about your Grants Gateway prequalification.)